 The free energy of gold: a simulation in the NVT ensemble

-This simple tutorial explains how to setup a SSCHA calculation starting just from the structure, in this case a cif file we downloaded from the [Materials Project](https://materialsproject.org/materials/mp-81/) database that we can find in the 01_First_SSCHA_simulations directory.
+This simple tutorial explains how to setup a SSCHA calculation starting just from the structure, in this case, a [cif file of gold](/Tutorials/Au.cif) that we prepared using [Materials Project](https://materialsproject.org/materials/mp-81/ database that we can find in the 01_First_SSCHA_simulations directory or downloaded from [here](Au.cif).

 At the very beginning, we simply import the sscha libraries, cellconstructor, the math libraries and the force field.
 This is done in python with the import statemets.